Okutsu frames of irreducible polynomials over henselian fields: Okutsu frames over henselian fields

-HOS key polynomials were introduced by Herrera-Olalla-Spivakovsky as an alternative approach to the methods of MacLane and Vaqui\'e, aiming at a thorough comprehension of the extensions to $\kx$ of arbitrary (not necessarily henselian) valuations on a field $K$ \cite{hos,hmos}.
+Abstract key polynomials were introduced by Herrera-Olalla-Spivakovsky as an alternative approach to the methods of Mac Lane and Vaqui\'e, aiming at a thorough comprehension of the extensions to $\kx$ of arbitrary (not necessarily henselian) valuations on a field $K$ \cite{hos,hmos}.

-These polynomials were further studied by several authors and the comparison with MacLane-Vaqui\'e key polynomials is by now fully understood \cite{mahboub,Dec,NS2018,AFFGNR,N2021}.
+These polynomials were further studied by several authors and the comparison with Mac Lane-Vaqui\'e key polynomials is by now fully understood \cite{mahboub,Dec,NS2018,AFFGNR,N2021}.

 Although they were classically defined only for valuations with trivial support, the paper \cite{AFFGNR} develops their properties for arbitrary valuations on $\kx$ too.
-The HOS key polynomials for a valuation $\nu$ on $\kx$ with non-trivial support can be characterized as those monic polynomials $f\in\kx$ such that either $\supp(\nu)=f\kx$, or the truncation $\nu_f$ is a valuation and $f$ is a MLV key polynomial of minimal degree for $\nu_f$ \cite[Thm.
-2.21]{AFFGNR}.
+Let us recall a concrete comparison result between the two sorts of ``key polynomials".